SymfonyCasts/verify-email-bundle/README.md

 This is the length of time a signed URL is valid for in seconds after it has been created.

+## Reserved Query Parameters

+If you add any extra query parameters in the 5th argument of `verifyEmailHelper::generateSignature()`, such as we did for `id` above, take note that you cannot use the following query parameters, because they will be overwritten by this bundle:

+- `token`
+- `expires`
+- `signature`

 ## Support

 Feel free to open an issue for questions, problems, or suggestions with our bundle.